jrpool/rallytree/README.md

 ## Scoring

 This feature tallies the passing and failing results of the last runs of all the test cases, and the counts of defects, major defects, and minor defects, in a tree.
 It also reports a score, based on the risks and priorities of the passed and failed test cases.
-You can determine how the risks and priorities are weighed in the score.
+You can set the minimum and maximum risk and priority weights in the score.
+Between those limits, risk and priority increments are uniform.
+For example, the risk levels are “None”, “Low”, “Medium”, and “High”.
+If you set the risk limits to 1 and 7, then the risk levels are weighed 1, 3, 5, and 7, respectively.
+The weight of a test case is the sum of its risk weight and its priority weight.
+The score is the sum of the passing test cases’ weights, as a percentage of the sum of the passing and failing test cases’ weights.

 ## Owner change